spiffe/spire-tutorials/k8s/oidc-vault/README.md

    Initial Root Token: s.PFuCtYgzjh6mRAfAVjfsGv3O
    ...
    ```
-   Take note of the Unseal Keys and the Initial Root Key
+   Take note of the Unseal Keys and the Initial Root Key.

-2. Now we need to unseal our vault.
+2. Now we need to unseal our Vault.
 We use 3 of our 5 Unseal Keys (whichever you want) and the Initial Root Key from the previous step.
    When we run the command we are prompted for one of our Unseal Keys.

    We need to repeat this process three times with three different keys.